Holistic Therapy Focused on Healing, Connection, and Emotional Processing

-Internal Family Systems work experientially by accessing these parts in the moment where we notice how they sit and live in our mind and body.
+Internal Family Systems work experientially by accessing these parts in the moment where we notice how they sit and live in our minds and body.
 To bring an internal experiential focus to resolve the original wound they carry.
 As we work in this way we can develop a relationship to ourselves that releases us from the outdated ways of managing the world based on the past and brings compassion and acceptance to all parts of us.

 Main elements of mindfulness.